kampersanda/consistent_weighted_sampling/README.md

 ### `texmex` format

-This format is `.bvecs` or `.fvecs` used in [BIGANN](http://corpus-texmex.irisa.fr) databases.
+`.bvecs` and `.fvecs` formats used in [BIGANN](http://corpus-texmex.irisa.fr) are supported.
 In detail, see the project page of [BIGANN](http://corpus-texmex.irisa.fr).

 ## Running example for dataset news20

-I exprain the usage of the software via a running example.
+I explain the usage of the software via a running example.

-You are at directry `consistent_weighted_sampling/build` through the compiling process.
+You are at directory `consistent_weighted_sampling/build` through the compiling process.
 Then, you can try a small demo for dataset [news20](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html#news20) provided from LIBSVM.

 ```